Creamy Homemade Corn Chowder

 Instructions

 • Heat a Dutch oven over medium/high heat.
-Add the chopped up bacon and cook for 4 to 5 minutes, or until crispy.
+Add the chopped bacon and cook until crispy, about 4 to 5 minutes.

 a pot with bacon in it on a white background.

-• Remove the bacon and set aside, reserving 2 tablespoons of bacon fat.
+• Transfer the bacon to a small bowl and set aside, reserving 2 tablespoons of bacon fat in the bottom of the same pot.

-• Add the onion and reserved bacon fat back and cook until soft and translucent, about 3 to 4 minutes.
+• Add the onion and sauté until soft and translucent, about 3 to 4 minutes.
 Add the garlic, salt, and pepper and cook for an additional minute.

 a pot filled with beans on a white background.

-• Next, add the potatoes, corn, and chicken broth and bring to a boil.
-Reduce heat to a simmer and cook for 20 minutes, uncovered.
+• Stir in the potatoes, corn, and chicken broth and bring the mixture to a boil.

 a pot of soup with beans and corn on a white background.

-• Stir in the heavy cream and 1.5 cups of the cheddar cheese.
-Stir until the cheese has melted and then let the soup simmer for another 5 minutes.
-Finally, stir in the bacon and mix to combine.
+• Add the heavy cream and cheddar cheese.
+Stir until the cheese has melted, then let the chowder simmer for 5 more minutes.

 a pot of soup on a white background.

-• Serve in a bowl garnished with additional cheddar and green onions.
+• Serve in bowls garnished with additional shredded cheddar cheese and sliced green onions.

 Corn chowder in a bowl.